gabrielsalvatore/algorithmology-systemsense/writing/reflection.md

 ### Given your experiences during the completion of this project, what do you predict will be challenging when performing algorithm engineering?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+TODO: Write at least one paragraph that answers this question in your own words.

 ### Why is it necessary to detect the parameters of a system before running experiments?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+TODO: Write at least one paragraph that answers this question in your own words.

 ### What could happen if you did not thoroughly test a function before evaluating its performance?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+TODO: Write at least one paragraph that answers this question in your own words.

 ### How do the empirical results suggest that you don't yet know the entire story about the performance results from the micro-benchmarks?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+TODO: Write at least one paragraph that answers this question in your own words.

 ## Take Home Points